 What Must an Orphan Orangutan Learn in Order to Survive in the Wild?

 Orangutans spend a long period of time with their mothers before they can be fully independent.
 During that time, they need to learn all the vital skills that will allow them to survive by themselves in the forest.
 This knowledge is passed from mother to child.
-However, in the event of the death of the mother, our staff must provide the environment and the right experiences to the orangutans where they are able to learn all these skills, and at the same time, they teach the orangutans what the mother would do.
+However, in the event of the death of the mother, the staff must provide the environment and the right experiences to the orangutans where they are able to learn all these skills, and at the same time, they teach the orangutans what the mother would do.
 Depending on their age, psychological condition and pre-knowledge, the orphan orangutans start at different levels of the rehabilitation program and these are the vital skills they will need to learn in the program to ensure their survival once they will be released.

 Finding food